-Self-management education: Education on self-management should be evidencebased, culturally appropriate, and theory-driven; have a structured curriculum; and be based on individual needs and preferences.
-It should include the following content:
+Self-management education: Education on self-management should be evidence-based, culturally appropriate, and theory-driven; follow a structured curriculum; and be based on individual needs and preferences.
+It should include information on:

-- Blood glucose monitoring and individualized targets - Relevant medication administration, storage, and possible adverse effects - Diet, physical activity, and gestational weight gain (see quality statement 4) - Effect of blood glucose levels on maternal and fetal outcomes - Purpose or indication of medications and possible adverse effects if applicable - Benefits of breastfeeding for mother and baby - Importance of postpartum diabetes screening for people with gestational diabetes - Information on local resources for breastfeeding support - Information on social and supportive resources for people with babies
+- Blood glucose monitoring and individualized targets (discuss continuous glucose monitoring as an evidence-based option for people with type 1 diabetes) - Medications (indications, administration, storage, and possible adverse effects) - Diet, physical activity, and gestational weight gain (see quality statement 4) - Effects of blood glucose levels on maternal and fetal outcomes - Benefits of breastfeeding for mother and baby - Postpartum diabetes screening recommendations for people with gestational diabetes - Local resources for breastfeeding support - Social and supportive resources for people with babies - Mental health issues related to both diabetes and pregnancy

 Self-management support: A strategy to improve a person's ability to manage their diabetes independently.
-Support can come from regular follow-up with a health care provider, diabetes coach, peer, Elder, or community health worker, and may include connecting with community support services or interest groups.1
+Self-management support can come from regular follow-up with a health care provider, diabetes coach, peer, Elder, or community health worker, and may include connecting with community support services or interest groups.1

-Self-management education aims to provide people with diabetes in pregnancy information and skills to be actively engaged in decisions and daily practices related to their condition.^{1,13} The provision of self-management education and support for people with diabetes has been shown to improve glycemic control, self-efficacy, and self-care behaviours and to reduce complications.1
+Self-management education aims to provide people with diabetes in pregnancy information and skills to be actively engaged in decisions and daily practices related to their condition.^{1,12} The provision of self-management education and support for people with diabetes has been shown to improve glycemic control, self-efficacy, and self-care behaviours and to reduce complications.1

-Self-management education that is tailored to individual health needs and cultural beliefs is most effective in improving health behaviours and clinical outcomes, such as healthy diet and glycemic control.^{1,12,13} Community and culturally tailored interventions are particularly relevant for minority communities and have been shown to lower glycated hemoglobin levels and improve diabetes-related knowledge and quality of life.1
+Self-management education that is tailored to individual health needs and cultural beliefs is most effective in improving health behaviours and clinical outcomes, such as a healthy diet and glycemic control.^{1,12,13} Community and culturally tailored interventions are particularly relevant to minority communities and have been shown to lower hemoglobin A1C levels, increase diabetes-related knowledge, and improve quality of life.1

-Educational materials should be offered in both oral and written formats and should take into account the person's language and education level where possible to support understanding.
-The use of technology-enabled visits (e.g., telephone, web-based, or virtual) can help facilitate access to self-management support and reduce travel time for patients and their families.
+Education should be offered in both oral and written formats and take into account the person's language and education levels where possible to support understanding.
+The use of technology-enabled visits (telephone, web-based, or virtual) can help facilitate access to self-management support and reduce travel time for patients and their families.

-At the beginning of pregnancy for people with type 1 or type 2 diabetes, or at the time of diagnosis of gestational diabetes, as well as throughout pregnancy, you and your family or caregiver should have access to education and support to help you learn about and manage your diabetes during pregnancy.
-The education and support should be in a format that meets your needs.
+At the beginning of pregnancy if you have type 1 or type 2 diabetes, or at the time of diagnosis of gestational diabetes, as well as throughout pregnancy, you and your family or caregiver should have access to education and support to help you learn about and manage your diabetes during pregnancy.
+This education and support should be offered in a format that meets your needs.
 If you choose to include them, family and caregivers can also be offered this information and support.

 Offer evidence-based self-management education and support starting at the beginning of pregnancy, or at the time of diagnosis of gestational diabetes, and throughout pregnancy.
 This information should be tailored to meet the person's learning needs and be presented in a format that is most appropriate for the person.
-When family or community members are involved in the person's care, and if the person consents, include them as much as possible in education and support.
+When family or community members are involved in the person's care, and if the person consents, include them as much as possible in this education and support.